 a.
-Retail modelling undertaken for the Forrestfield North LSPs by AEC has estimated a retail floorspace of 7,911m2 by 2026 and 11,819m2 by 2036.
+Retail modelling undertaken for the Forrestfield North Structure Plans by AEC has estimated a retail floorspace of 1250m2 by 2026 and 9150m2 by 2036.
 Differences to the above modelling is on the basis of different development assumptions (timing).

 - a.
 The scale and timing of retail development will be dependent on the uptake of residential development. - b.
-The popularity of the train station will also have an impact on influencing the scale and timing of retail development in Forrestfield North. - c.
-Despite Forrestfield North DAC predicted to develop as a larger NAC over the next 20 years+, it will be subject to an Activity Centre Plan as per the requirements of SPP4.2, due to its regional significance in connection with the train station.
-This will be undertaken as part of the Forrestfield North LSP process.
+The popularity of the train station will also have an impact on influencing the scale and timing of retail development at High Wycombe South DAC. - c.
+Despite High Wycombe South DAC predicted to develop as a larger NAC over the next 20 years+, it will be subject to a Precinct Structure Plan as per the requirements of SPP4.2, due to its regional significance in connection with the train station.
+This will be undertaken as part of the Forrestfield North TOD Precinct ACSP process.

-8.3.2 MAIDA VALE SOUTH
+8.3.2 NEIGHBOURHOOD CENTRES 8.3.2.1 MAIDA VALE SOUTH NAC